Hans Kwofie: International career

 Hans was selected for the national team for the first time in 2015 as he was named first in the provisional squad and later in the 20-man squad for the 2015 COSAFA Cup which was to be held in North West Province of South Africa.
 He made his debut for the Ghana national football team on 25 May 2015 in a 2–1 loss against Madagascar in the Quarter-Finals stage of the 2015 COSAFA Cup.
 He made another appearance in the tournament in a 3–0 loss against Zambia.

 Style of play

-Hans is a very strong and agile player.
-He has the technical abilities to launch counterattacks both from the right wing and also the midfield.
-He is known for his skills in the midfield and his confidence on his game that helps him exhibit skills.
-He has got a great vision and is great in playing passing game.
+Hans was a very strong and agile player.
+He had the technical abilities to launch counterattacks both from the right wing and also the midfield.
+He was known for his skills in the midfield and his confidence on his game that helped him exhibit skills.
+He had a great vision and was great in playing a passing game.

+Death

+Kwofie died on 21 June 2024 in a car accident in Dadwen.